huijing/huijing.github.io/_drafts/sms-in-the-browser.md

 ![](https://cdn.glitch.com/03f552cb-b122-492c-94c5-0802f09a5185%2Freply.jpg?1545724011673)

-Now that the underlying system is up and running, there are several things you can do if you want to continue this project, like making the interface prettier, adding stronger validation checks on both the client and server, edge case handling etc.
+Now that the underlying system is up and running, there are several things you can do if you want to continue this project, like making the interface prettier, adding stronger validation checks on both the client and server, edge case handling, etc.

 My version of this project is called V-mobile and you can [check it out on Glitch](https://v-mobile.glitch.me/).
 If you like how it looks, feel free to remix my project and make it your own.

 ![](https://cdn.glitch.com/03f552cb-b122-492c-94c5-0802f09a5185%2Fend-result.jpg?1545709825668)

-## Where next?
+## Where Next?

 If you are keen to do more with these APIs, here are some links that might be helpful to you: